kaliflowerx3/ZoltriTWserver/rules.md

 <details>
   <summary><b> :police_car: Outlawed (disabled) items: :police_car: </summary>

+Be sure to also visit [Frequent Issues](https://github.com/kaliflowerx3/ZoltriTWserver/wiki/Frequent-Issues) for mod interactions with undesireable results.
 - All of the Imbued Fires except Ordo (crashes and lags server)
 - Alchemite (crashes server)
 - Brew of Keep Items/Sticky Items (not banned but often deletes your items)